Material Examiner and Identifier Greg Reigle moves pallets of excess DOD goods

-Material Examiner and Identifier Greg Reigle moves pallets of excess DOD goods in a used property warehouse at the Defense Logistics Agency Disposition Services property disposal field site in Susquehanna, Pennsylvania, 01/28/2021
+Material Examiner and Identifier Greg Reigle moves pallets of excess DOD goods in a used property warehouse at the Defense Logistics Agency Disposition Services property disposal field site in Susquehanna, Pennsylvania, 01/28/2021, Photo taken by Nutan Chada, DLA Public Affairs

 |Date Taken: